 The ship was at sea when two torpedoes fired at by an American submarine missed the ship.
 The ship fired a couple of shots where it thought the sub was, but these also missed.
 A while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns biscuits, with some candy, and received water daily.

-The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
+The Tottori Maru arrived at Fusan, Korea, on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
-Those who died were cremated and had their ashes placed in small white boxes which were sent to Mukden.
+Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.
 The 400 POWs who remained on the ship were sent to Japan.

-As they marched, the civilians in the town spit on them, hit them and made fun of the POWs.
-The POWs reached a train station where they boarded a train and were given a little box which contained rice, pickled grasshoppers, and a little fish.
+As the POWs who left the ship marched, the civilians in the town spit on them, hit them, and made fun of them.
+The POWs reached a train station where they boarded a train and were given a little box that contained rice, pickled grasshoppers, and a little fish.
 They were sent on a two-day train trip north.

-When they first got there, they lived in dugouts and were later moved to a two-story barracks.
+Upon arrival at the camp, the Japanese issued new POW numbers to the POWs.
+Charles became POW 669.
+The POWs first lived in dugouts and were later moved to two-story barracks.
 Each enlisted POW received two thin blankets to cover themselves with at night.
 The officers got one blanket and a mattress.
 Meals were the same every day.
 For breakfast, they had cornmeal mush and a bun.
 Lunch was maize and beans, and dinner was beans and a bun.

-If a man died, his body was stored in a warehouse until the spring.
+Of the weather at Mukden, he said, “It wasn’t so bad there in the summer, but the cold winters were terrible.”
+If a man died during the winter, his body was stored in a warehouse until the spring.
 The first winter in the camp, two hundred men died.
 The prisoners’ barracks were unheated, so they rolled themselves up in their two thin blankets like cigars.
 They would also sleep near each other to share body heat.